 Faculty, staff, and students can prevent ergonomic-related injuries by following best practices for working at desks and lab stations, and for lifting and handling materials.
 Environment, Health & Safety (EHS) offers self-service checklists, training, and consultations to help you set up an ergonomically correct work environment to decrease the likelihood of experiencing physical discomfort or injury.

-Please note that all in person ergonomic consultations have been temporarily suspended, BUT if you are working from home, there is new content and a virtual evaluation available to you.
+Please note that MOST in person ergonomic consultations have been temporarily suspended, BUT if you are working from home, there is new content and a virtual evaluation available to you.

 - Sit to Stand Office Based best practice (10 minutes).
 Please view in presentation mode with enabled content.